9 maps that show which areas could be more vulnerable to the COVID-19 pandemic

 - Where are the uninsured?
 This map shows areas in the Southeast tend to have higher percentages of people without health coverage.
 Direct link.

 - Where are the most densely populated areas in the U.S.?
-This map is helpful since disease can spread more quickly in ares with higher population density.
+This map is helpful since disease can spread more quickly in areas with higher population density.
 Direct link.

 - Where are seniors, and what share of the population are they?
 This map shows which areas have the highest concentration of seniors.
 Direct link.